AlexHenriques/inBlindSight/README.md

 ## Data Blinding Make Effortless and Seamless

-In research, the expectation of specific results, can unintentionally skew the experiment by overestimating the effect size (e.g., [Saltaji et al., 2018](https://doi.org/10.1186%2Fs12874-018-0491-0), [Macleod et al., 2008](https://doi.org/10.1161/STROKEAHA.108.515957)).
+In research, the expectation of specific results, can unintentionally skew the experiment by significantly overestimating the effect size
+(e.g., [Saltaji et al., 2018](https://doi.org/10.1186%2Fs12874-018-0491-0), [Macleod et al., 2008](https://doi.org/10.1161/STROKEAHA.108.515957)).
 Therefore, minimizing detection bias, by blinding data from individuals involved in outcome assessment, enhances the internal validity of the data analysis ([Bespalov et al., 2020](https://doi.org/10.1007/164_2019_279)).

-Now, the entire process of data blinding datasets and file names can be facilitated and automated with the help of inBlindSight, a locally operated Python script with an easy-to-use graphical user interface.
+One of the biggest challenges of masking the data is the hassle and the need to involve another person.
+Not anymore.
+ Now, you can easily conduct a partially blinded study with the help of inBlindSight, by automating the blinding of result assessment and data analysis.

 ## Features

+inBlindSight is a locally operated Python script with an easy-to-use graphical user interface that:

 - **Random ID-Label Assignment**: Assigns unique IDs to labels and exports the key of ID-label pairs to an Excel file
 - **Data Blinding and Unblinding**: Facilitates blinding and unblinding of data by renaming columns in Excel files or